kylogreen/drawing-names/README.md

 # drawing-names
-The aim of this simple project is to help with generating the appropriate gifting pairs and notifying them of the results.
+Generate appropriate gifting pairs and notify them of the results via email.

+## Test markdown